RodrigoZelada/minimal-mistakes/_posts/2021-06-09-trying-to-predict-daily-covid19-infected-with-forecasting-techniques.md

 <img src="https://raw.githubusercontent.com/RodrigoZelada/RodrigoZelada.github.io/master/images/test.png" alt="hi" class="inline"/>

 Mean error are respectively, Moving Average 1163.57, LST 443.72 and Prophet 885.08.
-This is consistent with what we observe in the figure, that LSTM with Tensrflow seems to be the most accurate.
+This is consistent with what we observe in the figure, that LSTM with Tensorflow seems to be the most accurate.

 <h1> Predictions for next week </h1>